errcruze404/CRUZEDDOS/README.md

-# XDDOS: An Advanced Minecraft Server Stress Tester
+# CRUZEDDOS: An Advanced Minecraft Server Stress Tester

 Now Archived i cant give it any time and to make it better i will have to do full recode and if i am gonna do that ever than its not gonna be in java most likely it will be in go or C++ or Rust so use it if u want but its not that good.

 ## Features

-XDDOS has the following features:
+CRUZEDDOS has the following features:

 - 54 different attack methods to choose from.
 - Supports all versions of Minecraft.